ndlopez/weather/README.md

 ## Credits

 - Weather and earthquake data are from the Japan Metereological Agency
-- Moon rise/set times are scrapped from timeanddate.com
+- Moon rise/set times are monthly scrapped from timeanddate.com
 - Sun rise/set times are courtesy of dayspedia.com
 - Some of the website icons are from [Dan Klammer](https://danklammer.com/bytesize-icons/)
 - Weather icon for iOS is from [Rain icon created by iconixar - Flaticon](https://www.flaticon.com/free-icons/rain)